MallocSecurity/sdk/docs/api-reference/rootCheck.md

 The **Malloc Security SDK** offers a comprehensive root detection feature that checks for common indicators of a rooted device.
 This includes known rooting binaries, packages, superuser access, and modified security properties.

-> This operation is available in both synchronous and asynchronous versions (with callbacks).
+> ⚠️⚠️ This function is not yet available in version 0.1.X
 ---

 ## Option 1: Asynchronous Usage